youssefaltai/gso/README.md

 and observe application state.
 It acts as a singleton, and stores all the observables in a Python `dict`.

-As you already know, an observable can have multiple observers.
-Also, an observer can observe multiple observables.
+As you already know, an observable can have multiple observers, and an observer can observe multiple observables.

 In other words, one variable in application state can have multiple UI components depending on it,